zackmdavis/Less_Wrong_Drafts/conversations-with-cade-metz-on-the-rationalists.md

 **CM**: Because you asked me to.
 You didn't want to be included.

-**ZMD**: Sorry, point of clarification, from my perspective, that wasn't what I was asking.
+**ZMD**: Sorry, point of clarification: from my perspective, that wasn't what I was asking.
 I think you made a probabilistic inference that would be correct about most people, but was actually not what I was requesting, because I have this weird ideology.
 We had that phone call where I was annoyed that you were taking this religious angle—

 **CM**: I should clarify.
 I didn't take it out because of anything you said, it just came out.
 Lots of things go in and out.
 No, you're right.
 It didn't have anything to do with that.